 Botox Cosmetic Dosage

 The potency Units of BOTOX Cosmetic (onabotulinumtoxinA) for injection are specific to the preparation and assay method utilized.
-They are not interchangeable with other preparations of botulinum toxin products and, therefore, units of biological activity of BOTOX Cosmetic cannot be compared to nor converted into units of any other botulinum toxin products assessed with any other specific assay method [see Description (11)].
+They are not interchangeable with other preparations of botulinum toxin products and, therefore, units of biological activity of BOTOX Cosmetic cannot be compared to nor converted into units of any other botulinum toxin products assessed with any other specific assay method [see Warnings and Precautions (5.1) and Description (11)].

-In treating adult patients for one or more indications with BOTOX and BOTOX Cosmetic, the maximum cumulative dose should generally not exceed 360 Units, in a 3 month interval.
+Indication specific dosage and administration recommendations should be followed.
+In treating adult patients for one or more indications with BOTOX and BOTOX Cosmetic, the maximum cumulative dose should generally not exceed 400 Units, in a 3 month interval.

 The safe and effective use of BOTOX Cosmetic depends upon proper storage of the product, selection of the correct dose, and proper reconstitution and administration techniques.
-Physicians administering BOTOX Cosmetic must understand the relevant neuromuscular and/or orbital anatomy of the area involved and any alterations to the anatomy due to prior surgical procedures [see Warnings and Precautions (5.3)].
+Physicians administering BOTOX Cosmetic must understand the relevant neuromuscular and structural anatomy of the area involved and any alterations to the anatomy due to prior surgical procedures and disease.

-BOTOX Cosmetic is supplied in single-use 50 Units and 100 Units per vial.
-Prior to intramuscular injection, reconstitute each vacuum-dried vial of BOTOX Cosmetic with sterile, preservative-free 0.9% Sodium Chloride Injection USP.
-Draw up the proper amount of diluent in the appropriate size needle and syringe to obtain a reconstituted solution at a concentration of 4 Units/0.1 mL and a total treatment dose of 20 Units in 0.5 mL (see Table 1).
+BOTOX Cosmetic is supplied in single-dose 50 Units and 100 Units per vial.
+Prior to intramuscular injection, reconstitute each vacuum-dried vial of BOTOX Cosmetic with sterile, preservative-free 0.9% Sodium Chloride Injection USP (see Table 1).
+Draw up the proper amount of diluent in the appropriate size needle and syringe to obtain a reconstituted solution at a concentration of 4 Units/0.1 mL and a total treatment dose of 20 Units in 0.5 mL for glabellar lines, 24 Units in 0.6 mL for lateral canthal lines, and 40 Units in 1 mL for forehead lines and glabellar lines.
 Then slowly inject the diluent into the vial.
 Discard the vial if a vacuum does not pull the diluent into the vial.
 Gently mix BOTOX Cosmetic with the saline by rotating the vial.
 Record the date and time of reconstitution on the space on the label.
 BOTOX Cosmetic should be administered within 24 hours after reconstitution.
 During this time period, reconstituted BOTOX Cosmetic should be stored in a refrigerator (2° to 8°C).
-BOTOX Cosmetic vials are for single-use only.
+BOTOX Cosmetic vials are for single-dose only.
 Discard any remaining solution.

 |Diluent* Added to